stanfordnlp/dspy/docs/docs/faqs.md

 Modules can be frozen by setting their `._compiled` attribute to be True, indicating the module has gone through optimizer compilation and should not have its parameters adjusted.
 This is handled internally in optimizers such as `dspy.BootstrapFewShot` where the student program is ensured to be frozen before the teacher propagates the gathered few-shot demonstrations in the bootstrapping process.

-- **How do I get JSON output?**

-You can specify JSON-type descriptions in the `desc` field of the long-form signature `dspy.OutputField` (e.g. `output = dspy.OutputField(desc='key-value pairs')`).

-If you notice outputs are still not conforming to JSON formatting, try Asserting this constraint!
-Check out [Assertions](/building-blocks/7-assertions) (or the next question!)

 - **How do I use DSPy assertions?**

     a) **How to Add Assertions to Your Program**: